ilcato/homebridge-fibaro-home-center/README.md

 # Configuration
 Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
 Configuration parameters:
++ "url": "PUT URL OF YOUR HC3 HERE CONTAINING PROTOCOL AND NAME, E.G.: https://hc3-00000XXX.local, ca.cer file in the same folder as config.json"
-+ "host": "PUT IP ADDRESS OF YOUR HC3 HERE"
++ "host": "PUT IP ADDRESS OF YOUR HC3 HERE.
+IF URL PARAMETER IS PRESENT THIS PARAMETER IS IGNORED"
 + "username": "PUT USERNAME OF YOUR HC3 HERE"
 + "password": "PUT PASSWORD OF YOUR HC3 HERE"
 + "pollerperiod": "PUT 0 FOR DISABLING POLLING, 1 - 100 INTERVAL IN SECONDS.
 2 SECONDS IS THE DEFAULT"